04 Jan Urine Analysis – Quick screening to assess your health

-This is just one of the many in-house screening tests offered to clients at NatMed.
-It is routinely utilized in initial consults and as a screening tool by practitioners to track treatment progress.
+A urine analysis is one of the many in-house screening tests offered to clients at NatMed.
+It is routinely utilised during testing consultation and as a screening tool to track treatment progress.

 The test itself consists of 2 parts: